Oldman10000/workout_buddy/README.md

   ![Small Screen](documentation/responsive_small.jpg)

-  - On Larger screens, the "My Exercises" items are in four columns.
+  - On Larger screens, the "My Exercises" items are in two columns.

   ![Large Screen](documentation/responsive_large.jpg)

-  - On tablet screens, the "My Exercises" items are in two columns.
+  - On tablet screens, the "My Exercises" items are in one column, same as for smaller screens.

   ![Mid Screen](documentation/responsive_mid.jpg)